 Natural Remedies for Blackheads

 Baking soda exfoliant.
 I know there are literally hundreds of recipes out there for homemade exfoliants, and I’m sure they’re all great.
 But honestly, not only is this one completely natural, you’ve already got everything you need to make it.
 And, unlike many of the others that may contain six or more ingredients, this one’s only got two.
 Easy peasy.
 All you gotta do is mix one part baking soda to one part water or apple cider vinegar.
 That’s it.
 I prefer the apple cider vinegar method due to its antibacterial properties, but if you don’t have any, use water.
-Baking soda is just abrasive enough to do a great job removing unwanted dead skin.
+Baking soda is just abrasive enough to do a great job removing unwanted dead skin which can cause blackheads.
 Just remember to be gentle.

 Zinc.
 Here’s another one you may already have in the cupboard.
 It’s well known that zinc aids in wound healing and helps to tame inflammation.
 If you’ve got an angry blackhead on your face, this is a no brainer.
 If you don’t already have some, head to the drugstore and get a zinc supplement.
 Just make sure to follow the directions on the bottle to the letter.
 Some zinc is good for you; too much can make you sick.

 Steam.
 Seriously, could this get any easier?!
 Good old-fashioned steam works wonders at loosening up dirt, dead skin cells, makeup, and whatever else has taken up residence on your face.
 Boil some water, transfer it to a bowl that can withstand the heat, put it on a potholder on the counter, lean over so your face is over the bowl, and drape a towel over your head and the bowl.
-Just don’t get too close; steam burns are a real thing.
+Just don’t get too close; steam burns are a real thing and are worse than blackheads.
 If you feel any discomfort, move back.
 Stay over the bowl until the steam stops rising (usually about five minutes), rinse your face off with some fresh, tepid water, and pat yourself dry.
 To avoid too much skin irritation from the hot steam, this should only be done once a week.